roolebo/tianocore.github.io/How-to-debug-OVMF-with-QEMU-using-GDB.md

 # Debugging EDK II using OvmfPkg with QEMU and Linux GDB
 This example will show how to debug a simple application built with OvmfPkg then using the QEMU and GDB to debug the UEFI Application.

 ### The following will use a UEFI_APPLICATION SampleApp.c as an example:
 1. Add your UEFI application to the OvmfPkgIa32.dsc (using IA32 )  example: `SampleApp/SampleApp.inf`  at the end of the `[Components]` section in the OvmfPkgIa32.dsc file.
-2. Build OVMF for IA32  ;  `bash$ build -a IA32 -p OvmfPkg/OvmfPkgIa32.dsc` -t GCC5
+2. Build OVMF for IA32 :  ` bash$ build -a IA32 -p OvmfPkg/OvmfPkgIa32.dsc -t GCC5`
 3. Copy the output of SampleApp to the `hda-contents` directory similarly as shown in [[How-to-run-OVMF]] as a file system for QEMU.
 This will be in a similar directory to the following : `/home/u-mypc/src/edk2/Build/OvmfIa32/DEBUG_GCC5/IA32`
 ```
    SampleApp.efi